Marc Benioff has never been content to remain a software executive.

 The Salesforce bio and USC's profile of his philanthropy both highlight the same idea: the 1-1-1 model.
 From the beginning, Benioff committed slices of the firm's equity, product, and employee time to philanthropic use.
 That move helped make "stakeholder capitalism" part of his public identity long before the phrase became exhausted by repetition.

-He wanted a company that would be judged not only by revenue growth but by what it did with its leverage.
+He wanted a company that would be judged by revenue growth and by what it did with its influence.

 That pitch has always had obvious strategic value.
 It also appears to be sincere.
 Benioff has spent decades trying to persuade peers that corporate citizenship should be structural, not decorative.